Phuc-Dao/conf/README.md

 # conf
-config files for bash, vim, and tmux.
+config files for vim and tmux